DengTianle/ip/docs/README.md

 ### Add an item with a deadline: `deadline`
 Format: `deadline DESCRIPTION /by yyyy-MM-dd`
 The `/by` indicates the deadline.
->:warning: The date must be in the format yyyy-MM-dd!
+>⚠️ The date must be in the format yyyy-MM-dd!

 Example: `deadline HW /by 2025-02-28`

 ### Add an event item with start and end dates: `event`
 Format: `event DESCRIPTION /from yyyy-MM-dd /to yyyy-MM-dd` The `/from` and `/to` indicate the start and end dates respectively.
 They must be in the correct order as shown above.
->:warning: The dates must be in the format yyyy-MM-dd!
+>⚠️ The dates must be in the format yyyy-MM-dd!

 Example: `event career fair /from 2025-02-10 /to 2025-02-11`
 ### Mark an item as done: `mark`